PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 }
 ```

-The following service allow us to call our newly created route handler located at `api/summarize` endpoint.
-It expects us to pass a `videoId` for the video that we would like to summarize.
+The following service allows us to call our newly created route handler located at `api/summarize` endpoint.
+It expects us to pass a `videoId` for the video we want to summarize.

-Now that we have our basic route handler, let's go back to our `SummaryForm.tsx` file and see if we can make a request to this endpoint.
+Now that we have our basic route handler let's return to our `SummaryForm.tsx` file and see if we can request this endpoint.

-Now, let's modify our `handleFormSubmit` to use our newly created service with the following code.
+Let's modify our `handleFormSubmit` with the following code to use our newly created service.
 Don't forget to import the `generateSummaryService` service.

 ```tsx
 import { generateSummaryService } from "@/data/services/summary-service";